oddkiva/sara/doc/sphinx/source/imu/gravity.rst

 ------------------

-Putting all these thoughts, experiments, and the essential bits of the different readings together, it turns out indeed that the accelerometer measures the sum of all external forces **except the gravitational force** acting upon the IMU body.
+Putting all these thoughts, experiments, and the essential bits of the different readings together, the accelerometer does measure the sum of all external forces **except the gravitational force** acting upon the IMU body.

 .. math::

    m \mathbf{a}^{\text{IMU}} = \Sigma \mathbf{F} - m \mathbf{g}

 Thus with this formula, when the smartphone is lying on the table, we realize that what the IMU measures is **the reaction force of the table**.

+Empirical Validation with the Smartphone App
+""""""""""""""""""""""""""""""""""""""""""""

 Indeed, because the smartphone is immobile, its acceleration is zero.
 Necessarily this reaction force has to cancel the gravitational force to prevent the smartphone from "falling down".
-That is the reason why the IMU does record acceleration vectors pointing up.
+The sum of all forces is (1) the reaction force of the table and (2) the gravitational force and applying the formula above, we should indeed expect the IMU to record acceleration vectors pointing up.
 In other words, they have positive elevation :math:`a_z > 0` and a magnitude close to :math:`9.81\ m/s^2`.

+If we play with the smartphone app and rotate it, this should convince use and also validate the formula above.

+Empirical Validation on the Free-Fall Case
+""""""""""""""""""""""""""""""""""""""""""

+Let us now trust the formula above and the explanations in the YouTube video.

 When the smartphone is falling down on the floor, the only external force acting on it is the gravitational force.
-As we said it earlier, just the accelerometer records all forces except the gravitational force and this explains why the recorded accelerations are close to zero.
+As we said it earlier, the accelerometer records all forces except the gravitational force and this explains why the recorded accelerations are close to zero.

-For example, in some recorded IMU data, the accelerations recorded on a car every so often has a lower magnitude than the gravity vector.
-A possible explanation is that the car springs are being compressed or elongated further when the car is bumping on the road, causing the car elevation to fluctuate slightly more.
+In my experience, the acceleration magnitudes recorded during a car drive can have a lower magnitude than the gravity vector.
+These usually coincides when the car is bumping on the road.
+The car elevation fluctuates.
+A possible explanation is due to the car springs which are being elongated then compressed.

+And my personal interpretation is that these phases where the car springs begin to compress can be viewed as "mini free-fall" situations.

 Accelerometer as a Mass on a Spring
 -----------------------------------